 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 When most people think of waterbeds, they think back to the late 70s and early 80s, when waterbeds were first big.
 They think of water sloshing inside the bed and constant rolling during the night.
 But thanks to today’s technology and advancements, waterbed mattresses are different.
 They’re better.
 We are going to discuss 5 interesting waterbed facts.
 They help distribute your weight evenly, reduce pressure points, and support your spine for a comfortable, peaceful night of sleep.

 Table of Contents

 Which is it?
 Hardside Vs. Softside mattresses.
 Waterbeds, in general, will feel less firm than traditional mattresses simply by their nature.
 However, they are available in a variety of firmness levels, and may take some time to grow accustomed to the different feel of a water mattress.
-Waterbeds are available in 2 different varieties, the terms used to separate them is either called a hard-side or soft-side waterbeds.
+Waterbeds are available in 2 different varieties, the terms used to separate them is either called a hard-side or soft-side waterbed.

-If you are transitioning from an innerspring mattress to a waterbed, the difference if feel might surprise you at first.
-People making the change to this type of mattress is going to mean a lot of wavy motion and the bed is too soft and not near supportive enough; however, this simply isn’t true.
+If you are transitioning from an innerspring mattress to a waterbed, the difference is feel which might surprise you at first.
+People think that making the change to this type of mattress is going to mean a lot of wavy motion and the bed is going to be too soft and not supportive enough; however, this simply isn’t true.
 Check out the modern day waterbed solutions.